How to become a successful Angular consultant?

 The Angular community is busting with great people and experts that you can learn from.
 So keep those ears and eyes open and the wiser you’ll get.

 “The more he saw the less he spoke.
 And the less he spoke the more he heard.
-And the more he heard the more he knew.” - A fable about an old owl.
+And the more he heard the more he knew.” - A story about an old owl.

 6. Learn how to raise your rate FAST!